 - Flashlight: In many cases, your smartphone’s flashlight will work in a pinch.
 But, for anything more than a quick glance under the couch, a proper pocket flashlight is infinitely better.
 Modern flashlights are brighter, more durable, and longer-lasting than even the largest smartphone flashlights.
 In an automotive emergency or in the rain or when you need a bright light source for longer than a minute, a dedicated flashlight is the best alternative for your EDC.

-Other common EDC items include lighters, a pen and paper (because you should start writing things down by hand), and sunglasses.
+Other common EDC items include lighters, a pen, paper, and sunglasses.
 Backup batteries can be another great addition, particularly for commuters who spend an hour or more on the subway or train.
 Again, there’s no “best” EDC, and your kit should be entirely personal.
 Only pack what makes sense for you.
 There are no rules as to what one must carry.
 If it’s useful to you on a daily or semi-daily basis, it’s probably worth stashing in your EDC bag.